-Upon arrival at the SOG’s Command and Control North (CCN) command in mid-1968, O’Byrne was wearing a USMIL-issued watch.
-Not just any watch, but a Seiko, issued originally on a canvas (later replaced with a rubber) strap replete with matte Waltham W.C.C. compass.
-One of O’Byrne’s responsibilities during missions into Laos was to surveil the Ho Chi Minh Viet Cong supply trail and place wiretaps along it to gather additional intelligence on enemy logistic movements and patterns of life.
+Upon arrival at the SOG’s Command and Control North (CCN) command in mid-1968 Viet Nam, O’Byrne was wearing a USMIL-issued watch.
+Not just any watch, but a Seiko issued originally on a canvas (later replaced with a rubber) strap replete with matte Waltham Clock Company (W.C.C.) compass.
+One of O’Byrne’s responsibilities during missions into Laos was to travel deep into the jungle – using his compass to aid in navigation – to surveil the Ho Chi Minh Viet Cong supply trail and place wiretaps along it to gather additional intelligence on enemy logistic movements and patterns of life.

 During a fire fight after an ambush, the W.C.C compass partially deflected North Vietnam grenade shrapnel from O’Byrne’s wrist, damaging the compass in the process and resulting in a dislocated shoulder, shrapnel embedded in a bicep, and a concussion.
 He was left with a scar the size of a quarter on his wrist (still visible during our conversation).

-Much less expensive than its vintage Waltham brethern (if you're lucky enough to track one down in good condition, that is), this matte black PVD compass comes on a black nylon strap.
+The best part?
+This high-quality matte black PVD compass is less expensive than its vintage Waltham brethren - if you're lucky enough to track one down in good condition, that is.

 Matte Black PVD Military Watch Strap Compass

-• CASE: Matte black PVD circular case measures 30mm in circumference, and will fits up to an 18mm wide strap.
+CASE: Matte black PVD circular case measures 30mm in circumference, and will fits up to an 18mm wide strap, and even up to 19mm (albeit tightly).

 DIAL: Compass dial features crisp writing and phosphorescent lume